getsentry/sentry-javascript/docs/integrations/angularjs.rst

-Angular 1
+AngularJS
 =========

-To use Sentry with your Angular 1.x application, you will need to use both Raven.js (Sentry's browser JavaScript SDK) and the Raven.js Angular plugin.
+To use Sentry with your AngularJS (1.x) application, you will need to use both Raven.js (Sentry's browser JavaScript SDK) and the Raven.js AngularJS plugin.

 On its own, Raven.js will report any uncaught exceptions triggered from your application.
 For advanced usage examples of Raven.js, please read :doc:`Raven.js usage <../usage>`.

-Additionally, the Raven.js Angular plugin will catch any Angular-specific exceptions reported through Angular's ``$exceptionHandler`` interface.
+Additionally, the Raven.js AngularJS plugin will catch any AngularJS-specific exceptions reported through AngularJS's ``$exceptionHandler`` interface.

 **Note**: This documentation is for Angular 1.x.
-See also: :doc:`Angular 2.x <angular2>`
+See also: :doc:`Angular 2.x <angular>`

 Installation
 ------------